visgl/loaders.gl/docs/modules/tile-converter/cli-reference/tile-converter.md

   </a>
 </p>

-The `tile-converter` is a command line utility (CLI) for two-way batch conversion between [I3S](https://www.ogc.org/standards/i3s) and [3D Tiles](https://www.ogc.org/standards/3DTiles), both an OGC community standard.
-It can load tilesets to be converted directly from an URL or file based formats.
+The `tile-converter` is a command line utility (CLI) for two-way batch conversion between [I3S](https://www.ogc.org/standards/i3s) and [3D Tiles](https://www.ogc.org/standards/3DTiles), both are OGC community standards.
+It can load tilesets to be converted directly from a URL or file based formats.
 I3S and 3DTiles are large formats that include different layer types and data formats.
-See [Supported Features](/docs/modules/tile-converter/cli-reference/supported-features) page that describes what the tile-converter supports.
+See [Supported Features](/docs/modules/tile-converter/cli-reference/supported-features) page which describes what tile-converter supports.

 ## Installation

-The tile-converter is published as an npm module and as a docker image.
+The tile-converter is published as an npm module and as a docker image ([docker info here](#docker-image)).

 Installing `@loaders.gl/tile-converter` from npm makes the `tile-converter` command line tool available.